timunrau/nextcloud/README.md

 ```

 #### Setup Rclone as the backup user
+Since we will run the script as the <code>ncbackup</code> user, we will need to setup rclone for him as well.
 If you already created a Rclone config as your normal user, you can just copy the config to the <code>ncbackup</code> user like so:
 ```
 sudo cp ~/.config/rclone/rclone.conf /home/ncbackup/.config/rclone/rclone.conf
 ```